murchandamus/bips/bip-update-process.md

 BIPs should be written in mediawiki or markdown[^markdown] format.

-Each BIP should have the following parts:
+Each BIP must have a Preamble, an Abstract, and a Copyright section.
+Authors should consider all issues in the following list and address each as appropriate.
+For some BIPs, some concerns may not warrant a dedicated section.

 * Preamble -- Headers containing metadata about the BIP (see the section [BIP header preamble](#bip-header-preamble) below).
-* Abstract -- A short (~200 word) description of the technical issue being addressed.
+* Abstract -- A short description of the technical issue being addressed.
 * Motivation -- The motivation is critical for BIPs.
 It should clearly explain what issue the BIP addresses, and how the existing situation is inadequate to address the problem that the BIP solves.
 * Specification -- The technical specification should describe the syntax and semantics of any new feature.
 The